Cannes-la-Bocca station

 The station opened on 10 April 1863 when the line from Les Arcs to Cagnes-sur-Mer (part of the Marseille–Ventimiglia railway) opened to passengers.
 The station is both a passenger station and a goods/maintenance depot.
 Engine maintenance was transferred from Cannes-Ville in 1880 and the goods yard opened in 1883.
 The station is served by regional trains (TER Provence-Alpes-Côte d'Azur) to Cannes and Nice.

 Cannes-La Bocca is situated alongside the beach and a connection to local ferries is possible.

+Bus connections

+The station is connected by many lines such as :